oldtimers-eos/Oldtimers-Offer-platform-on-React/README.md

 ### Start

-Run the Dapp:
+Run the dApp:

 ```sh
 $ yarn start
 ```

-## Oldtimers Dapp (only Rent option in v1.0.1) Details
+## Oldtimers dApp (only Rent option in v1.0.1) Details

-Oldtimers (Rent & Buy) Dapp is made up of team members from the Oldtimers Offer platform.
-The Dapp is a Proof of Concept for Renting & Buying Classic Vehicles and belongs as a part of applying for the [ENF Grant](https://eosnetwork.com/blog/eos-network-foundation-grant-framework-guidelines/) program.
-Our hard work is open source and helps developers to create similar Dapps for the marketplace on the blockchain.
+Oldtimers (Rent & Buy) dApp is made up of team members from the Oldtimers Offer platform.
+The dApp is a Proof of Concept for Renting & Buying Classic Vehicles and belongs as a part of applying for the [ENF Grant](https://eosnetwork.com/blog/eos-network-foundation-grant-framework-guidelines/) program.
+Our hard work is open source and helps developers to create similar dApps for the marketplace on the blockchain.
-The Dapp has the following advantages and rules:
+The dApp has the following advantages and rules:

 -   **1. Easy to list a classic vehicle on blockchain(v1):** Users can very simply add a vehicle to the blockchain.
 It is a free service.